eugenetangkj/tp/docs/DeveloperGuide.md

 1. `clear`

    **Expected**: All internship entries are deleted.
-The right UI panel displays the welcome message.
+The View Panel displays the welcome message.

 2. `clear hello`

    **Expected**: All internship entries are deleted.
-The right UI panel displays the welcome message.
+The View Panel displays the welcome message.

 3. `clear edit 1 n/Apples`

    **Expected**: All internship entries are deleted.
-The right UI panel displays the welcome message.
+The View Panel displays the welcome message.

 ### Get Help